tgirke/tgirke.github.io/positions.md

 Familiarity with parallelization strategies of data analysis tasks on computer clusters.

-APPLICATION: To apply for this position, please email your CV, statement of research interests and names of at least three references to Thomas Girke (thomas.girke@ucr.edu).
+APPLICATION: To apply, please email your CV, statement of research interests and names of at least three references to Thomas Girke (thomas.girke@ucr.edu).